-Facelift surgery (rhytidectomy) has traditionally been the go-to procedure to address facial aging.
-While surgical facelift has benefits, today, there are non-surgical options that can address a broader spectrum of age-related concerns from which patients can choose.
-Nonsurgical options, like nonsurgical facelift or liquid lift, can rejuvenate areas that traditional facelift surgery cannot.
+Facelift surgery (rhytidectomy) has traditionally been the go-to procedure to address aging in the lower part of the face.
+While facelift surgery has benefits, today, there are nonsurgical options that can address a broader spectrum of age-related concerns.
+Nonsurgical options, like our MFI Lift (aka full-face treatment or liquid facelift), can rejuvenate areas that traditional facelift surgery cannot.

-Here we’ll examine the differences between surgical facelift and nonsurgical facelift to help you navigate treatment options and decide which may be right for you.
-To get started, we’ll look at the face in 4 areas: Upper, Mid, Lower face, and cumulatively the Full Face.
+Here we’ll examine the differences between a surgical facelift and facial rejuvenation with BOTOX® and fillers to help you navigate treatment options and decide which may be right for you.
+To get started, we’ll look at the face in 4 areas: upper, mid, lower face, and cumulatively the full face.
 Each area has its own characteristics of facial aging.
-Addressing the specific needs of each area is important when considering surgery or Full Face Treatment with Illumination 360°.
+Addressing the specific needs of each area is important when comparing surgery to nonsurgical facial rejuvenation.

 Anatomy of the Aging Face

 As we age, tissue (skin, fat, muscle, and bone) changes occur.
-Overtime, collagen, bone density, and fat layers diminish causing an overall loss of volume.
-Changes in one tissue layer can affect other layers resulting in a greater visibility of lines and wrinkles, hollowness, flattening, and thinning in the upper and midface.
-Jowling, sagging, and loose skin can appear in the lower face.
+Over time, collagen, bone density, and fat layers diminish, causing an overall loss of volume.
+Changes in one tissue layer can affect other layers, resulting in greater visibility of lines and wrinkles, hollowness, flattening, and thinning in the upper and midface.
+Jowling, sagging, and loose skin can appear on the lower face.
 Restoring lost volume is key to rejuvenating the aging face.

 Anatomy of the Aging Face